Becoming a Condo Manager

 - They all require dedicated management

-Managers looking for variety can gain experience with the different types.
-They are explained in greater detail on the Condominium Authority of Ontario’s website in the Condominium Types section.
+Managers looking for variety can gain experience with the different types of condominiums.
+They are explained in greater detail on the Condominium Authority of Ontario’s website.

 Freehold condominium corporations